Yepoleb/l4d2query/README.md

 # L4D2query

 Library to query additional server data from L4D2 servers.
+Hacked together in 4 hours because someone messaged me on Steam to ask how to query campaign difficulty and I didn't know at the time.

 ## Requirements